Fastly Inc. (FSLY) Shares Plummet Below 1-Year High

 FSLY’s Market Performance

-The stock of Fastly Inc. (FSLY) has seen a 1.46% increase in the past week, with a 0.13% rise in the past month, and a 50.28% gain in the past quarter.
-The volatility ratio for the week is 5.50%, and the volatility levels for the past 30 days are at 5.29% for FSLY.
-The simple moving average for the last 20 days is -2.67% for FSLY’s stock, with a simple moving average of 44.37% for the last 200 days.
+The stock of Fastly Inc. (FSLY) has seen a -7.71% decrease in the past week, with a -13.10% drop in the past month, and a 45.99% gain in the past quarter.
+The volatility ratio for the week is 4.95%, and the volatility levels for the past 30 days are at 5.51% for FSLY.
+The simple moving average for the past 20 days is -8.29% for FSLY’s stock, with a 32.46% simple moving average for the past 200 days.

 Analysts’ Opinion of FSLY